 Table 3: Free text responses on adverse events and/or concerns about a colleague (n=50)

+Comparison of surgeon and medical student views

+The potential differences in perspective amongst surgeons and medical students drove us to summarise these results separately.
+All in all both views did not contradict one another but medical students were more unsure about which answers to choose.
+Around 20% of both cohorts said there were no adequate systems for reporting and 80% of surgeons said they had not received training in any system (Figure 2A).
+This was compared with 59% of medical students who also had not received adequate training but large proportions (31%) were unsure (Figure 2B).
+Interestingly, 95% of surgeons said there was a hierarchy within their unit while only 70% of medical students agreed with this.
+Only 1% of surgeons believed no hierarchal working environment existed in contrast to 10% of medical students (Figure 2C).

 Discussion

 There is currently limited data on whistleblowing amongst doctors and medical students in the UK and developing countries.
-This study conducted in Edendale Hospital, Pietermaritzburg, South Africa sought to add to a lacking evidence base within this field of professional ethics.
-The main cohort in this study were surgical staff, nevertheless, advances in whistleblowing can be extrapolated to other healthcare professionals and other medical specialties because of similarities in clinical environment and consequences of blowing the whistle (11).
+This study conducted in the Department of Surgery, Edendale Hospital, Pietermaritzburg, South Africa sought to add to a limited evidence base within this area of professional ethics.
+Although there was one physician, the main cohort in this study was surgical staff, nevertheless, advances in whistleblowing can be extrapolated to other healthcare professionals and other medical specialties because of similarities in clinical environment and consequences of blowing the whistle (16).
 Current literature on whistleblowing in healthcare settings highlights the potential short comings of reporting systems that hinder the progress of reporting wrong doing.
-Consequences of whistle blowing such as character abuse, legal and financial penalties, and job security highlight how crucial it is to protect whistle blowers (11).
-Our research supports this evidence, in free-text responses 54% (relationships, hierarchy, fear of harm and prejudice) of participants said interpersonal factors hinder them from reporting, 14% of participants specifically said this was due to dangers involved.
+Consequences of whistle blowing such as character abuse, legal and financial penalties, and job security highlight how crucial it is to protect whistle blowers (16).
+Our research supports this evidence, in free-text responses 54% of participants said interpersonal factors (e.g relationships, hierarchy) hindered them from reporting, 14% said this was due to dangers involved.
+One participant said “My interpersonal relationships that are threatened” would stop her taking action and another was worried about “The consequences it may have if the incorrect person was blamed”.
 Furthermore, 33% of people agree or strongly agreed that they failed to “acknowledge their personal mistakes because of the consequences”.
 This highlights a significant proportion of medical personnel that are potentially jeopardizing patient safety because of legitimate concerns10.
-In comparison to US and European studies, Finland has shown extremely high rates of appropriate whistle blowing due to the positive response (73%) that reports are met with (12).
-This is in clear contrast to India, for example, where there is limited formal support for whistleblowers (13).
+In comparison to US and European studies, Finland has shown extremely high rates of appropriate whistle blowing due to the positive response (73%) that reports are met with (17).
+This is in clear contrast to India, for example, where there is limited formal support for whistleblowers (18).
 A significant minority (43%) of respondents said there was a clear reporting structure in their unit but 53% highlighted a need for a reporting structure at Edendale.
 The discrepancy between responses emphasized the ambiguity and lack of adequate reporting system in Edendale.
 It would have been useful to further question the 43% who said there was a system and the 21% who said they had received training in this system, as there was no official system in existence at Edendale.
 There may have been some misunderstanding in answering the question or some genuine belief of a system, but this cannot be concluded.